 We ask for only water in the water bottles, as any spilt juice or squash attracts ants, and we have some fruit allergies to consider.

-Please feel free to ask for a ‘Wow Bubble’ to record your child’s achievements from home.
+Please feel free to ask for a ‘Wow Moment’ to record your child’s achievements from home.
 These will be shared with the class and put into their learning journal.

-We hope all the children enjoy their second term in Reception – the year is certainly flying by!
+We hope all the children enjoy their first term in Reception.

 We thank you for your continued support with your child’s learning and development.